Sublime (band): 1992–1995: 40oz. to Freedom and Robbin' the Hood

 Eventually, Sublime developed a large following in California.
-After concentrating on playing live shows, the band released 40oz. to Freedom in 1992 under Nowell's label, Skunk Records.
+After focusing on live shows, the band released 40oz. to Freedom in 1992 under Nowell's label, Skunk Records.
 The record established Sublime's blend of ska, reggae, punk, surf rock, and hip hop, and helped to further strengthen the group's growing California following.
-Initially being sold exclusively at their live shows, the album became widely known in the greater Los Angeles area after rock radio station KROQ began playing the song, "Date Rape".
+Initially being sold exclusively at their live shows, the album became widely known in the greater Los Angeles area after rock radio station KROQ began playing the song "Date Rape".
 By 1996, 40oz. to Freedom had sold more than 209,000 units, beating the future self-titled album's running total of 145,000 unit sales.

 In 1992/1993, Sublime was briefly signed to Danny Holloway's True Sound imprint.
-However, the band stayed on Skunk Records and then in June 1994, they were signed to the label Gasoline Alley of MCA Records by Jon Phillips who subsequently became Sublime's manager.
-Sublime released their second album Robbin' the Hood in 1994, an experimental effort with its diffuse mixture of rock, rap, spoken-word nonsense and folk-leaning acoustic home recordings.
+However, the band stayed on Skunk Records.
+In June 1994, they were signed to the label Gasoline Alley of MCA Records by Jon Phillips who subsequently became Sublime's manager.
+Sublime released their second album Robbin' the Hood in 1994, an experimental effort with its diffuse mixture of rock, rap, spoken-word nonsense, and folk-leaning acoustic home recordings.
 Robbin' the Hood was a commercial failure.
 The band toured extensively throughout 1994–1995, their popularity increasing gradually beyond the West Coast as "Date Rape" began earning radio play.
 In 1995, the band co-headlined the inaugural nationwide Vans Warped Tour.
 The band was eventually asked to leave the tour for a week due to unruly behavior of Sublime guests and Lou Dog biting four different individuals.
 Gaugh reflected on the experience: "Basically, our daily regimen was wake up, drink, drink more, play, and then drink a lot more.
 We'd call people names.
 Nobody got our sense of humor.
 Then we brought the dog out and he bit a few skaters, and that was the last straw."
 After the Warped Tour and the subsequent Three Ring Circus Tour, the band was pressured to begin producing new studio material as a follow-up to Robbin' the Hood.